bcinco/CoreShop/docs/03_Development/12_Customers/01_CRUD.md

 # CoreShop Custom

 CoreShop uses Pimcore Data Objects to persist Customer Information.
-But, it adds a little wrapper around it to be mire dynamic and configurable.
-It uses a Factory and Repository Pattern to do that.
+A little wrapper is added around it to be more dynamic and configurable, using both Factory and Repository patterns.

 ## Create